 Traditional traction also involves long periods of bedridden inactivity that has been proven to degrade musculature, increase the risk of embolism, cause blood pressure problems, slow down the metabolism, retard the healing response and perpetrate other negative systemic health effects.

-Traction for Spinal Stenosis Conclusions
+Traction for Vertebral Stenosis Conclusions

 Traditional traction is never an ideal treatment option for any type of injury or back pain condition.
 It is really only used now by enlightened medical professionals in cases of extreme injury and is discontinued as soon as possible.